 Sauce (mix together)

 2 tsp lime juice

 1-2 onions for garnish, sliced

 1 stalk spring onions for garnish, sliced

-1. Combine all the spice paste ingredients together in a mixing bowl.
-Add chicken and coat well.
+1. Combine the spice paste ingredients in a large bowl or wide pan.
+Add chicken and coat them well with the spice paste.
 It’s better to use your hand to get the spices into every nook and corner.
-Set aside to marinate for 3-4 hours, or preferably overnight in the refrigerator.
+Marinate for 3-4 hours (preferably overnight) in the refrigerator.

-2. Heat the oil in a wok or fryer, and deep fry the chicken pieces until almost cooked.
-Remove and drain.
+2. Heat oil in a wok or fryer/saucepan.
+Fry the chicken until almost cooked.
+Remove them and drain.

-3. Reheat oil and deep fry the chicken until golden brown and crispy.
+3. Now reheat the oil and deep fry the chicken again until golden brown and crispy.